atecon/CategoryEncoders/README.md

 Binarize data (set feature values to 0 or 1) according to a threshold.
 Values greater than the threshold map to 1, while values less than or equal to the threshold map to 0.
 With the default threshold of 0, only positive values map to 1.

 ### Parameters:
-X			- list, List of series to which to apply the function threshold 	- scalar, Feature values below or equal to this are 				replaced by	0, above it by 1.
-(0.0 by default) suffix		- string, Add a suffix to the returned series' name 				(default value *_bin*) verbose		- bool, Print details or not (per default no printout)
+X	-- list, List of series to which to apply the function

+threshold -- scalar, Feature values below or equal to this are replaced by 0, above it by 1 (0.0 by default).

+suffix -- string, Add a suffix to the returned series' name (default value *_bin*)

+verbose -- bool, Print details or not (per default no printout)

 ### Returns:
 List of named series with binary values.
 The i-th series name takes the i-th input series' name plus the suffix *_bin* if not differently set.